turpeluren/bartotal/src/content/post/long-title.md

 ---
-title: Testing sit, amet consectetur adipisicing elit.
+title: Testing ipsum dolor sit, amet consectetur adipisicing elit.
 Id
 publishDate: 30 Jul 2024
 description: This post is purely for testing if the css is correct for the title on the page
-tags: ["test", ”ture” ]
+tags: List [ "test" ]
 ---
 ## Testing the title tag